MikhailMS/java-shop-example/README.md

   - [x] When adding new product via form, product is added, but then I cannot change its amount
   - [x] **METHOD DEPRECATED - WILL BE DELETED** restoreBasketFromDB method shall be fixed, as currently it's hardcoded to use fixed weight and price for all restored products in Basket
   - [ ] When completing order as Client in GUI, basket is not reset.
 Should find a way to clear it
+  - [ ] When basket has been restored, restored products cannot be removed.
 ## Improvements, that could be done later
   - [ ] At the moment user can add more products into basket than there exist in inventory -> make them talk to one another
   - [ ] At the moment there is no column to sort orders by date, but could be added.
 Will require extra column in GUI and extra filed in Order class